 It contains less saturated fat content than kernel palm oil.
 Palm oil is a staple ingredient in many cuisines.
 The high presence of saturated fat can be the reason behind heart attacks and cardiovascular diseases.

-Being rich in beta carotene, it is generally reddish and thus also referred to as red cooking oil.
+Being rich in beta carotene, it is reddish and thus also referred to as red cooking oil.
 Palm oil is sometimes used as an agent behind the foam we see in our shampoo and detergents.

 It is also demanded as a biofuel.
 Through transesterification, Methyl ester is created, which is then mixed with some other fuels to create blends of palm oil biodiesel.